 House Bill No. by Representative Villio proposes significant amendments to the Louisiana Revised Statutes regarding the release eligibility of incarcerated individuals.
-A key change is the extension of the period during which offenders must not have committed major disciplinary offenses from twelve to thirty-six consecutive months prior to their release or parole eligibility.
-The bill also introduces provisions that prevent habitual offenders or those convicted of sex offenses from earning sentence reductions for good behavior while incarcerated in parish prisons or under the Department of Public Safety and Corrections.
-Additionally, it establishes a new subpart that outlines the deportation eligibility process for alien offenders, detailing conditions for parole consideration and procedures for deportation hearings.
+A key change is the extension of the period during which offenders must not have committed major disciplinary offenses from twelve to thirty-six consecutive months prior to release.
+The bill introduces provisions for the automatic earning of good time credits for good behavior while eliminating earned compliance credits for those on parole.
+Additionally, it establishes a new subpart that outlines the deportation eligibility process for alien offenders, detailing the conditions for parole consideration and the procedures for deportation eligibility hearings.

 HB208 Engrossed: 15:2(B)(3), 15:1(F), 15:4(A)(4), 15:6, 15:9, 15:24(A)(5), 15:9(F)